Adderall Abuse in the Workplace

 Adderall (the brand name for a combination drug comprised of amphetamine and dextroamphetamine) is a stimulant that increases the activity of specific neurotransmitters, primarily dopamine and norepinephrine, in the brain.
 It is prescribed for the treatment of attention-deficit hyperactivity disorder (ADHD), and less commonly for narcolepsy.
 Adderall must be prescribed to you by a doctor or mental health provider.
 A prescription for Adderall to treat ADHD is made with a diagnosis based on the presence of specific symptoms listed in the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM-5).

-Cognitive-Boosting Drugs in the Workplace
+Adderall Use in the Workplace

 Adderall is often referred to as a “study drug,” and students frequently turn to this and other cognitive-boosting drugs to increase their focus and level of productivity.
 These drugs help people feel alert, focused, and awake.
 A 2015 study showed that 1 in 6 college students misuse ADHD stimulant medication for the purpose of enhancing performance.¹ Not surprisingly, cognitive-boosting drugs are also being used in the workplace to gain a competitive advantage or just to keep up with one’s peers.

 According to a landmark analysis of workplace drug test results released by Quest Diagnostics, the use of amphetamines, including prescription medications such as Adderall, has more than doubled in the previous 10 years.² In 2018, approximately 1 out of 75 people in the United States workforce tested positive for amphetamines by urine drug test.³